Answered By: Darcy Gervasio Last Updated: Jun 27, 2022 Views: 154

 The eBooks Help Guide brings together several ebook databases for the Humanities, Arts, Social and Natural Sciences.
 (Individual ebook databases can also be accessed via the Library's Databases A-Z list.)

-If you are off campus, you will be prompted to log in with your Purchase College username and password to access these ebook collections.
+If you are off campus, you will be prompted to log in with your Purchase College username and password to access our ebook collections.

 eBooks in Discovery Search